com-pas/contributing/CONTRIBUTING.md

 For managing the CoMPAS issues created in all the separate repositories, we use the [Projects Board](https://github.com/orgs/com-pas/projects) of Github.
 CoMPAS uses 2 different Project Boards: One for [Pull Requests](https://github.com/orgs/com-pas/projects/2) and one for the [Issues](https://github.com/orgs/com-pas/projects/1).

+When creating Pull Requests or Issues, it will automatically create issues or Pull Requests on the Project Boards.
+This is done by the Automate Projects Github Action (take a look at the [action from the Data Service](https://github.com/com-pas/compas-scl-data-service/blob/develop/.github/workflows/automate_projects.yml) for example).
+Changing the status of Issues / Pull Requests is also handled automatically by the Github Action.

 Issues and Pull Requests can be moved on both the Project Boards and on the boards of the specific repository itself.
 It synchronizes automatically.

 ## Styleguides